BrunoC-L/boost-asio-tcp-1_77-example/README.md

 NO. I haven't tried breaking it ***yet***, but if you don't send garbage and don't overflow the currently size 1000 stack allocated char[], there is nearly 0 risk.

-The socket error handling is incomplete and PacketGen which this relies on is still WIP.
+The socket error handling is incomplete and PacketGen, which this relies on, is still WIP.
 The general idea of this project is to provide a working example of boost asio since many examples are outdated or much too simple.